mariohramirez/fullstack-hels-part0/Exercise 0.6/mermaid-diag.md

-# Exercise 0.5: Single page app diagram
+# Exercise 0.6: New note in Single page app diagram

-Diagram depicting the situation where the user goes to SPA version of the notes app
+Diagram depicting the situation where the user goes to SPA version of the notes app and creates a new note

 ```mermaid
 sequenceDiagram